tradingview-pine-seeds/docs/data.md

 # Data structure

 You need to store all symbol data and its description in a repository.
-To do this, provide two directories and add data files to them.
+To do this, provide two directories and add your data files.

 - For each symbol, create a [CSV file](#data-format) with daily data in the `data/repo_name` directory.
 - Create a [JSON file](#symbolinfo-format) with symbol descriptions in the `symbol_info` directory.